pyecharts/pyecharts/docs/en-us/api.md

 `pyecharts.base.Base.cast(seq)`

-Class method for formating and converting data.It can convert your origin data to the corresponding data for pyecharts library.
+Class method for formatting and converting data.It can convert your origin data to the corresponding data for pyecharts library.

 Example: